Analysis: Linebacker looms as one of the most intriguing positions to watch for Seahawks

 WLB K.J.
 Wright/Jordyn Brooks

 Brooks figures to get thrown right into the competition at the weakside spot with Wright, who is entering his 10th season and will be 31 in July.
 Wright recently had surgery on his shoulder but is expected to be ready for the season (Wright reiterated that in an interview on KJR-AM 950 last week, saying his recovery is ahead of schedule).
-The team could save $6.5 million if it released

-Wright, which will continue to fuel speculation about his future, especially depending on how the first few weeks of camp/preseason games unfold.
+The team could save $6.5 million if it released Wright, which will continue to fuel speculation about his future, especially depending on how the first few weeks of camp/preseason games unfold.
 While Brooks could be used outside as well, Carroll indicated after the draft he’d get his first look inside, at the weakside spot.

 SLB Bruce Irvin/Brooks/Wright

-Recall that Schneider said in a recent KJR-AM interview that Wright could also be tried at the strongside spot.
-But as noted, that’s where Irvin is expected to play, used at linebacker in the base defense and then moving up to a rush end spot in passing situations.
+Recall that Schneider said in a recent KJR-AM interview that Wright also could be tried at the strongside spot.
+But, as noted, that’s where Irvin is expected to play, used at linebacker in the base defense and then moving up to a rush end spot in passing situations.

-But, one way this could maybe all work is if Seattle decided to use Irvin mostly as a rush end, had Wright play strongside linebacker (where he started much of the 2011 and all of the 2012 seasons) and then used Brooks at WLB.
-It’s probably the only real logical way to get all three on the field consistently, which Seattle may want to do if Wright shows he’s healthy and able to play that spot well again, and if Brooks shows he’s too good to keep off the field.
+One way this could maybe all work is if Seattle decided to use Irvin mostly as a rush end, had Wright play strongside linebacker (where he started much of the 2011 and all of the 2012 seasons) and then used Brooks at WLB.
+It’s probably the only real logical way to get all three on the field consistently, which Seattle might want to do if Wright shows he’s healthy and able to play that spot well again, and if Brooks shows he’s too good to keep off the field.

 BACKUPS